The hormone cholecystokinin can be confusing!

 In the Digestive System (7):

-• Digestion support by regulating the release of pancreatic enzymes to help in the digestion of fats, proteins, and carbohydrates.
+- Digestion supports by regulating the release of pancreatic enzymes to help in the digestion of fats, proteins, and carbohydrates.

 In the Nervous System

 Cholecystokinin (CCK) is a gut hormone that plays a significant role in the digestive system of all mammals.
-Its functions extend beyond digestion and include the regulation of appetite, satiety, and stress-related behaviors.
+Its functions extend beyond digestion and include regulating appetite, satiety, and stress-related behaviors.

-Maintaining a healthy balance of the hormone cholecystokinin comes with supporting the Nervous System and the stress response, which in turn may have an effect on eating behavior, as overeating can be one way of coping with stress.
+Maintaining a healthy balance of the hormone cholecystokinin involves supporting the Nervous System and the stress response, which in turn may have an effect on eating behavior, as overeating can be one way of coping with stress.

-It can also be supported with eating protein and fat to stimulate the release of this hormone.
-It is the fatty acids and the amino acids that promote the release, specifically.
+Eating protein and fat can also stimulate the release of this hormone.
+The fatty acids and amino acids promote the release, specifically.

 When looking at specific hormones on your report, it is helpful to take a big picture approach, and support the stressed body systems, rather than the hormones singly.
-If you are curious about the overview of your own Full Scan, our 3 part Masterclass series will give you an in depth roadmap to navigating your Full Scan Experience.
+If you are curious about the overview of your own Full Scan, our three-part Masterclass series will give you an in-depth roadmap to navigating your Full Scan Experience.